 Creating or updating a website, as a client, can be a fairly daunting time.
 At this point, decisions have been made either to start a business, attract more clients or encourage future sales through a website.
 You, the client, may see competitors with websites that look more attractive or newer than yours.
 You may even have heard that your website is not responsive but may not know what that actually means!
 Don’t worry!
 Envizion Digital are going to tell you everything you need to know and how to get the most out of the people designing and building your new site.

 To start with, you should have a clear idea of the objectives and goals of your site.
 There are numerous types of site, whether marketing products online, information of portfolios, o explanation of services, larger businesses with gateways for employees to navigate or small businesses simply needing to demonstrate what is their business and showing basic contact information.
 A website can be somewhat fluid with a mixture of items.
 Large company websites, within the oil industry, will always look more impressive than smaller businesses, such as a coffee shop, but can be built in various ways to optimise goals.

 The audience is the biggest factor in how a website’s outcome should look.
-Researching the required and desired audience is imperative, and key questions of their demographics should be asked.
-This will effect the outcome and design of the the website and the user experience a journey that an audience will undertake when landing on the website.
+Researching the required and the desired audience is imperative, and key questions of their demographics should be asked.
+This will affect the outcome and design of the website and the user experience a journey that an audience will undertake when landing on the website.